cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 * Implementation of a module [`Msg` service](https://docs.cosmos.network/master/building-modules/msg-services.html).
 * Method to define messages using Msg services - [Amino `LegacyMsg`](https://docs.cosmos.network/master/building-modules/messages-and-queries.html#legacy-amino-legacymsgs).

+## Next Up

+Have a look at the code example below or head straight to the [next section](./08-modules) to learn more about modules.

 <ExpansionPanel title="Show me code for my checkers blockchain">

 Previously, the ABCI application knew of a single transaction type: that of a checkers move with 4 `int` values.
 With multiple games, this is no longer sufficient, nor viable.
 Additionally, because you are now on your way to using the Cosmos SDK, you need to conform to its `Tx` ways, which means that you have to create messages that are then placed into a transaction.

-## What we need
+## What you need

 Let's describe the messages you need:

 1. First, in the former _Play_ transaction, your 4 `int` need to move from the transaction to a `sdk.Msg` wrapped in said transaction.
-Just 4 flat `int` is no longer good enough as you need to follow the `sdk.Msg` interface, and also to identify to which game a move is meant for, and to distinguish a move message from other message types.
+Just 4 flat `int` is no longer good enough as you need to follow the `sdk.Msg` interface, and also to identify for which game a move is meant, and to distinguish a move message from other message types.
 2. Second, you need to add a message type to create a new game.
 When this is done, someone will create a new game, and this new game will mention someone else, i.e. the other player, or, say, the 2 players.
 This newly created game would be identified by a generated id, which needs to be returned to the message creator as a courtesy.
 3. Third, it would be a welcome idea for the other person to be able to reject the challenge.
 That would have the added benefit of clearing the state of stale un-started games.

-## How we proceed
+## How to proceed

 Let's have a closer look at the messages around the **creation of a game**.